The Complete Outdoor Travel Guide to Chattanooga, Tennessee

 Go Explore Chattanooga!

-It’s not hard to see why Chattanooga was rated “Best Town Ever” by Outside Magazine voters not once but twice!
-There are endless hiking and biking trails, countless waterfalls to discover, caves with underground lakes, and a variety of state parks all within a couple of hour’s drive of the city.
 Adventurers of all ages and skill levels will find activities to participate in and maybe learn a new skill too.
 With so many awe-inspiring sights and trails to discover around Chattanooga, all that’s left to decide is what to do first.
 So grab your hiking boots or bike and get ready for some serious adventure!
+It’s time to put this outdoor travel guide to Chattanooga to good use!

 Reading this made me realize I had not even driven through Tennnessee never mind visited Chatanooga.
 Surprising given how many U.S. road trips we have done.
 This gives me a reason to add Chatanooga to a road trip itinerary when we head out again.
 I love the variety in the great outdoor spots to visit – parks, waterfalls and caverns.
 A good reason to pack our bikes and hiking boots.